suabochica/hackerrank/README.md

 🥇 Hackerrank
 =============

 Welcome!
-This repository stores the technical assesstment that I did for hackerrank.
+This repository stores the technical assessment that I did for hackerrank.

-✅ Assesstments
+✅ Assessments
 ---------------

+1. React: Sorting Articles
-1. React: Stocks Data
+2. React: Stocks Data